riveSunder/rivesunder/README.md

 ### Current Pursuits

 * A lot of my attention has recently gone to [Your Universal Cellular Automata](https://github.com/rivesunder/yuca), a continuous cellular automata research library.
-This library has been used to power a few peer-reviewed publications, links to the pre-prints and supporting resources are consolibated at [https://rivesunder.github.io/yuca](https://rivesunder.github.io/yuca).
+This library has been used to power a few peer-reviewed publications, links to the pre-prints and supporting resources are consolidated at [https://rivesunder.github.io/yuca](https://rivesunder.github.io/yuca).
 I'm also working on a few other projects on evolutionary/developmental algorithms and simulating soft robotics.

 <!--- * After something of a hiatus, I plan to update [Bootstrapping Deep Neuroevolution and Developmental Learning](https://github.com/rivesunder/bevodevo) over the next year or so. `bevodevo` is a resource for studying and experimenting with a range of evolutionary and developmental algorithms, currently with an emphasis on episodic reinforcement learning tasks but I hope to include ideas from open-endedness soon.